 Justice for the Bruce Family

-In response to their recent acknowledgement that the city of Manhattan Beach unjustly forced the Bruce family off their land and out of their business under the threat of racist violence during the Jim Crow era, we demand that Mayor Montgomery and the Manhattan Beach City Council:
+In response to their recent acknowledgement that the city of Manhattan Beach unjustly forced the Bruce family off their land and out of their business under the threat of racist violence during the Jim Crow era, we demand that Mayor Hadley and the Manhattan Beach City Council:

 Provide Restoration and Restitution to the Bruce family for forcing them off their land:

 -Provide restitution for loss of revenue for the past 96 years.

 -Pay monetary damages for the violation of Charles and Willa Bruce’s civil rights.

 Provide Reparations for the Black and Indigenous residents of Manhattan Beach:

 -We demand the city pay reparations to Black and Indigenous residents of Manhattan Beach by partnering with Neighborhood Housing Services (NHS) of Los Angeles County and other coastal cities to provide affordable homeownership opportunities for Black and Indigenous families who wish to live in the community.
 Specifically, Black and Indigenous individuals and families who are low to moderate income should be eligible for downpayment and closing cost assistance funding to facilitate affordable homeownership opportunities.